danizen/confsecrets/README.md

 - Doesn't directly support use of S3 or HashiCorp vault as a backend, only itself.
 - Doesn't offer management of secrets, just management of keys.

+### dynaconf

+See https://www.dynaconf.com/ - this provides a superset of the features in confsecrets at present, but also appears more complicated to use.
+I also cannot say dynaconf is up to U.S.Federal Government standards.

 ### EC2 Secrets Manager

 - Again, this is a central play, and locks you in somewhat to the vendor.